Gikkman/electron-typescript-opinionated-started/README.md

 This opinionated starter is intended to help with quickly getting an Electron app up, with a simple build process, and which can be debugged in VSCode using the native debugger (with breakpoints and everything).

 * To install this starter, clone the repository, then run `npm i`.
 This will install the dependecies, and build the native dependencies.
+  * After having cloned the repository, open the `package.json` file and edit the field `build.**` settings.
+Please see [the documentation.](https://www.electron.build/configuration/configuration#configuration)
 * To run this starter, either start it via the debugger in VSCode, or run `npm start`
 * To build an artifact from this starter, run `npm run release-this`